Montreal-JieZhu/MediPal/README.md

 2. **Evaluation and Decision Patterns**

-   * Instead of solving a problem at once, it is better to break the problem into small yes-or-no questions.
+   * Instead of solving a problem at once, I decomposed a problem into small yes-or-no questions.
    * The model can evaluate and decide what to do next.
 By repeating this process, until solve a problem correctly.

 3. **Conversation Memory**

-   * Remembers previous conversations, so that its talks can always stay connected with the context.
+   * Remembers previous conversations, so that its talks always stay connected with the context.

 4. **External tools**